rbowsley/lamplighthelp/README.md

 To add content to the help manual, you will need to

-1. clone this repo (once), or make sure your copy is up to date (pull)
+1. clone this repo (once), or make sure your copy is up to date (frequently, pull)
 2. make your changes
 3. submit a pull request to the `review` branch
 4. once changes have been reviewed, they'll be merged into the `master`